-On December 31, 2019, the Company entered into an Amended and Restated Tax Allocation Agreement with its immediate parent, MSIGH and the following affiliates: MSIA, MSIGS, MSMM, MSI Risk Management Services, Inc. and Seven Hills Insurance Agency, Inc. The agreement is effective starting with the 2018 calendar tax reporting year.
-The Group (parent and the affiliates) files a consolidated federal income tax return.
+On December 31, 2019, the Company entered into an Amended and Restated Tax Allocation Agreement with its immediate parent, MSIGH and the following affiliates: MSIA, MSU, MSMM, MSI Risk Management Services, Inc. and Seven Hills Insurance Agency, Inc. The agreement is effective starting with the 2018 calendar tax reporting year.
 Pursuant to the agreement, each company pays its share of income taxes based on separate return calculations or receives a tax benefit for any losses or credits generated by the company and used in the consolidated return.
-The agreement was submitted to the Department pursuant to the provisions of Circular Letter No. 33 (1979).
+The agreement was submitted to the Department pursuant to the provisions of Circular Letter No. 33 (1979)